Tiling Cost Breakdown

 What are the Supply Costs of Tiling?

-The supply cost of floor tiling cost refers to the amount of money invested in the purchase of tiling materials for your floors, walls, and any other relevant space to be catered for.
+The supply cost of floor tiling cost refers to the amount of money invested in the purchase of tiling materials for your floors, walls, and any other areas you plan to tile.

-When purchasing your tiles for floors and walls, be sure to opt for 10% more than what you need.
-This extra percentage is for all those tiles that need to be cut into shapes the fit the edge of your space.
+When purchasing your tiles for floors and walls, be sure to purchase 10% more than what you need.
+This extra percentage is for all those tiles that need to be cut into shapes that fit the edge of your space.

 Ceramic Tiles Cost